-Bayer CropScience showcasing potato solutions
+Bayer CropScience is showcasing

 "Bayer is dedicated to advancing its integrated solutions for potato growers and providing the latest innovation in seed and crop protection for the industry," said Rob Schrick,Ubisense RTLS solutions go beyond the traditional definition of a “real time location system” to a new class.
 Strategic Business Management Lead - Horticulture, Bayer CropScience.
 "We work with growers to understand their path from planting to harvest and establish effective and sustainable answers to their most challenging issues."